MicrosoftDocs/ATADocs/ATADocs/ata-capacity-planning.md

 > -   The ratio between read and write activities is approximately 1:3 below 100,000 packets-per-second and 1:6 above 100,000 packets-per-second.
 > -   When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
 > -   For optimal performance, set the **Power Option** of the ATA Center to **High Performance**.<br>
 > -   When working on a physical server, the ATA database needs you to **disable** Non-uniform memory access (NUMA) in the BIOS.
 Your system may refer to NUMA as Node Interleaving, in which case you have to **enable** Node Interleaving to disable NUMA.
-For more information see your BIOS documentation.
+For more information, see your BIOS documentation.
 This is not relevant when the ATA Center is running on a virtual server.

 ## Choosing the right gateway type for your deployment